JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 **Limitations of the iframe option**

-Due to the `Content-Security-Policy`, we can't redirect the user to the Marketplace page.
+Due to the `Content-Security-Policy`, we can't redirect the user to JetBrains Marketplace.
 This case affects the situation when a user has no IDE available for the installation, and we show the link *Get From Marketplace*.